 Coordinated Remedy Order: NHTSA ordered vehicle manufacturers to accelerate their remedy of defective Takata air bags.
 NHTSA required the companies to submit recall engagement plans that include innovative methodologies and techniques for maximizing recall completion rates.
 The agency also appointed a Monitor to develop and implement additional recommendations aimed at enhancing completion rates.
-In consultation with NHTSA, the Monitor has made numerous recommendations to automakers.
+In consultation with NHTSA, the Monitor has made general recommendations; more targeted recommendations are anticipated in the near future.

-Proactive Safety Principles: NHTSA finalized a historic agreement with 18 automakers to help catch safety defects before they transform into massive recalls, including improving the quality of data.
-NHTSA has also participated in industry-led forums aimed at sharing best practices to improve recall completion rates.
+Proactive Safety Principles: NHTSA finalized a historic agreement with 18 automakers to help catch safety defects before they transform into massive recalls, including improving the quality of data

-Safe Cars Save Lives Recall Campaign: NHTSA launched a new public awareness campaign that urges consumers to check for open recalls at least twice a year and to get their vehicles fixed as soon as parts are available.
+"Safe Cars Save Lives" Recall Campaign: NHTSA launched a new public awareness campaign that urges consumers to check for open recalls at least twice a year and to get their vehicles fixed as soon as parts are available.
 Last year, there were close to 900 recalls affecting 51 million vehicles nationwide.
 Every year, on average, 25 percent of recalled vehicles are left unrepaired.